lerizan/Command-Logger/README.md

 - **Case Insensitive**: Command matching is case-insensitive

-## Building from Source

-1. Clone the repository
-2. Run `./gradlew build` (Linux/Mac) or `gradlew.bat build` (Windows)
-3. Find the JAR file in `build/libs/`

 ## Requirements

 - Minecraft 1.21+
 - Spigot/Paper server
 - Java 21+

-## Support

-For issues or feature requests please create an issue in the repository.

-- Please do not use /login
+- Do not use /login